Dallas Stars: Broadcast

 Strangis retired from the booth after the 2014–15 season and was replaced by Dave Strader.
 In June 2016, Strader was diagnosed with cholangiocarcinoma, a fairly rare and aggressive form of cancer of the bile duct.
 To begin the 2016–17 season, Reaugh assumed play-by-play duties while Strader underwent treatment.
 Studio analyst and former Stars defenseman, Craig Ludwig, took over as color commentator.
 During a break in Strader's treatment, he returned to the broadcast booth on February 18, 2017, a 4–3 overtime home win against the Tampa Bay Lightning.
 After the game, the Stars saluted Strader at center ice.
 On October 1, 2017, Strader died of cancer at age 62, leaving Reaugh and Ludwig to call the 2017–18 season.
 In July 2018, the Stars announced that Reaugh would return to color commentary for the 2018–19 season, with former studio host Josh Bogorad taking over the play-by-play.

 On July 3, 2024, Diamond Sports Group, the owner of Bally Sports Southwest agreed to terminate their contract with the Stars.
-5 days later, the Stars announced a deal with tech company A Parent Media Co, Inc., which would broadcast games on their streaming service "Victory+".
+Five days later, the Stars announced a deal with tech company A Parent Media Co, Inc., which would broadcast games for free on a new streaming service known as Victory+.
+The Stars also reached agreements with KDFI and KDFW to simulcast selected Stars games on broadcast television.

+In September 2026, the Stars departed Victory+ amid financial difficulties being faced by the service, and announced they would move to Amazon Prime Video for the upcoming season.
+Stars games will be available to Amazon Prime subscribers within the team's market, and 17 games will be simulcast on broadcast television.